Beliavsky/Alan-Miller-Fortran/README.md

 [tron.zip](https://jblevins.org/mirror/amiller/tron.zip) Newton's method for large bound-constrained optimization problems by Chih-Jen Lin & Jorge More', a MINPACK-2 project.

 [uobyqa.f90](https://jblevins.org/mirror/amiller/uobyqa.f90) Mike Powell's package for unconstrained minimization when derivatives are not available.
 There is a test/driver program: [t_uobyqa.f90](https://jblevins.org/mirror/amiller/t_uobyqa.f90) and a file of results from the test program: [test.out](https://jblevins.org/mirror/amiller/test.out) The documentation, which is in gzipped postscript, can be downloaded from the [Optimization Decision Tree](https://plato.asu.edu/guide.html).

+### Uniform Random Number Generation
+[luxury.f90](https://jblevins.org/mirror/amiller/luxury.f90) Another generator of uniformly distributed random numbers. [luxtst.f90](https://jblevins.org/mirror/amiller/luxtst.f90) A program to test luxury.f90.

+[taus88.f90](https://jblevins.org/mirror/amiller/taus88.f90) L'Ecuyer's 1996 Tausworthe random number generator, and [lfsr113.f90](https://jblevins.org/mirror/amiller/lfsr113.f90) L'Ecuyer's 1999 Tausworthe random number generator.
+The first has a cycle of 2^88 while the second is a little slower but has a cycle of 2^113.
+Both are translations from C. N.B.
+These both assume that default integers are 32-bit.

+[lfsr258.f90](https://jblevins.org/mirror/amiller/lfsr258.f90) A 64-bit random number generator from Pierre L'Ecuyer with a cycle of about 2^258 or more than 10^77.

+[dprand.f90](https://jblevins.org/mirror/amiller/dprand.f90) Nick Maclaren's double precision random number generator, translated into ELF90-compatible form.

+[mt19937.f90](https://jblevins.org/mirror/amiller/mt19937.f90) The 'Mersenne Twister' random number generator from Japan with a cycle of length (2^19937 - 1). [mt19937a.f90](https://jblevins.org/mirror/amiller/mt19937a.f90) is a version for compilers which stop when there are integer overflows, as some do when compiler check options are enabled for debugging purposes.
+Before using this module, you are advised to scan the [Japanese web site](https://www.math.keio.ac.jp/~matumoto/emt.html) particularly under `Initialization'. mt19937.f90 was revised on 5 February 2002; mt19937a.f90 has not been revised.

+[rand3.f90](https://jblevins.org/mirror/amiller/rand3.f90) Yet another random number generator; this one is based upon an algorithm by Donald Knuth (1997).

+[freq2d.f90](https://jblevins.org/mirror/amiller/freq2d.f90) Pairs of uniform random numbers should be uniformly distributed in the unit square.
+This is a simple test program which failed using a new (1998) compiler.
+ELF90-compatible.